trymthoren/roam-simulator/README.md

 # roam-simulator
-Simulate the roam network earnings
+Simulate different variables on the  $roam network on solana